Missouri judge allows abortions to continue, for now

 Missouri is among several conservative states, emboldened by new conservative justices on the Supreme Court, to pass new restrictions on abortions in the hope that the high court will eventually overturn Roe v.
 Wade.

-Republican Gov. Mike Parson signed legislation on May 24 to ban abortions at or beyond eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.
+Parson signed legislation on May 24 to ban abortions at or beyond eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.

 The number of abortions performed in Missouri has declined every year for the past decade, reaching a low of 2,910 last year.
 Of those, an estimated 1,210 occurred at eight weeks or less of pregnancy, according to health department data.